videlais/Unofficial-Ink-Cookbook/Chapter8/index.md

 ## Variables

 In programming terminology, a variable is something that can change.
 Often, the metaphor used is one of a bucket.
 The variable represents a value when the program is running.
-The two commons actions are to “look into” the bucket to see its value or to “change” the value that is in the bucket through replacing it or adding more into it.
+The two commons actions are to "look into" the bucket to see its value or to "change" the value that is in the bucket through replacing it or adding more into it.

 The values of variables can be shown through using opening and closing curly brackets around them.
 This allows an easy way to include different values such as statistics for players to see before they make decisions.